7 Days in May — Baseball Betting (Part 1)

 The biggest sports bet I ever collected was $10,000 — many, many times.
 The biggest bet I ever lost on a single game was $39,000 which wiped me out.
 Since I’ve lived in Las Vegas, I’ve usually bet an average of between $200-$500 per game.
 Sometimes much more than that.
 Sometimes considerably less.
 The amount I wagered usually depended on my bankroll, and sometimes how steamed I was about chasing a loss.

 It’s hard to explain this, but the worst period for me when sports betting was when I had money, which is to say, enough money to be somewhat frivolous.
 That’s a dangerous invitation.
 Having credit lines and plenty of cash sitting in a drawer at home didn’t provide any sense of freedom or comfort.
-Instead, it game me license to overindulge.
+Instead, it gave me a license to overindulge.

 I never bet purely for action’s sake.
 That’s another misnomer among gamblers.
 I don’t need to have a bet on a game to be interested in it, nor do I feel uncomfortable taking a day or a week off.
 In fact, taking breaks is usually a relief.
 But I do have emotional problems when dealing with losses, especially brutal beats that cost me money that I think should rightfully be mine.

-Once, I remember being so upset at losing $12,500 for the day in college football, that I wagered ridiculous amounts of money on the late night game which started at 11 pm here in Las Vegas, on a game played out in the Pacific islands that was impossible to handicap, but which was probably one of the most heavily bet games of the college football schedule every single week because it was the last game of the week in college before the pro games started — so everyone looked to the Hawaii game to get even.
+Once, I remember being so upset at losing $12,500 for the day in college football, that I wagered ridiculous amounts of money on the late-night game which started at 11 pm here in Las Vegas, on a game played out in the Pacific islands that were impossible to handicap, but which was probably one of the most heavily bet games of the college football schedule every single week because it was the last game of the week in college before the pro games started — so everyone looked to the Hawaii game to get even.
 Stuck and steaming, I bet $5,000 on Hawaii plus $5,000 the total, plus another $5,000 at halftime, trying desperately to get even.
 Okay, I did that several times.
 That never seemed to work out.

 2016 Major League Baseball: The First Five Weeks